by Wynnie Stein

 I love to sit in the middle of my garden on one of those amazingly fine late spring mornings, and with seed packets spread out in front of me I spin around squinting and scoping out the best plan for the kitchen garden.
 I am naturally impatient, but gardening forces me to slow down and practice some discipline.
 Every year I have the same realization—that doing this feels right and familiar.
 So I give a nod to my peasant roots usually while measuring out the spacing of rows using my size 10 feet.

 This year I remind myself to plant cucumbers again.
-The year before, my friend of almost thirty years was quickly and shockingly passing away and she had asked me to plant them for her.
+The year before, my friend of almost thirty years was quickly and shockingly passing away and she had asked me: blue buffalo dog food reviews, to plant them for her.
 Choking with sadness, I planted three or four hills and not even one plant came.
 Was it a sign?
 A few weeks later I replanted the hills and no plants ever emerged.
 Could sadness permeate seeds?

 The cucumber plants are strong and meandering and before I can even plan what to do with them there are at least 30 to 40 cucumbers lazing about on the straw mulch.